Woman on her phone with text "engage more B2B buyers"

 • Build relationships with a diverse set of influencers

-• And most importantly, learn to use your customers (past and present) as a resource
+• Use your customers (past and present) as a resource

 Why UserGems